begoon/i8080-core/README.markdown

 According to tests, this models works exactly the same way as the real KR580VM80A including vaguely documented or even undocumented features.
-The extensive "8080/8085 CPU Exerciser" test by Ian Bartholomew provides strong guarantee of the match.
+The extensive "8080/8085 CPU Exerciser" test by Ian Bartholomew provides strong guarantees of the match.

 Build